 Rights Respecting School Award (RRSA)

-We are delighted that we have achieved this award twice, the most recent being October .
-Please read our letter from UNICEF to the children and our UNICEF Rights Respecting School Award (RRSA) Assessment Report.
+We are delighted that in June we achieved the Gold award.
+Please read our UNICEF Rights Respecting School Award (RRSA) Assessment Report.

 The Rights Respecting School Award (RRSA) is a UK programme that seeks to put the United Nations Convention on the Rights of a Child at the heart of the school's ethos.
 The award focuses on developing children’s understanding of their rights and rights respecting actions both in school and in within the wider community.
 It aims to improve the well-being and happiness of all children and to create an environment where the Rights of the child are taught, protected and promoted.

 There are 42 articles in the convention but they can be summed up as follows: